xsmh/qin-doov-hacking/README.md

 5. Follow the steps in [Verify](#verify).

 >[!TIP]
 > Ignore this tip.
-This is a Placeholder for the Penumbra wl command that will be added in the next release.
+This is a placeholder for the Penumbra wl command that will be added in the next release.

 ### Option 2: Use Windows to rewrite IMEI & MAC